 This website serves as the user interface for the database and accompanying model for predicting wood jam dynamics.
 View the Database and Summary Statistics page to access the current database or submit data.
 View the Statistical Model page to learn more about the model used to predict wood jam dynamics.

 You are invited to contribute to the database!
 If you’d like to help contribute to this collaborative effort to understand wood jams, please visit the Data Collection Spreadsheet and Instructions page to learn how to collect and submit data to the database.
 Data collection is easy, quick, and cheap.
 Importantly, this database can help put your wood jams in the context of hundreds of other jams, helping you interpret your data and make more informed decisions.

 Once the database is sufficient, the statistical model page will become fully functioning and will be able to provide predictions of wood jam dynamics.
-We anticipate that models will begin to be viable in late summer 2018.
+We anticipate that models will begin to be viable soon.
 If you think such models would be valuable, we encourage you to help by submitting wood jam monitoring data.

-This project is funded by the U.S. Forest Service National Stream Aquatic Ecology Center in partnership with the Warner College of Natural Resources at Colorado State University.
+This project is funded by the U.S. Forest Service National Stream Aquatic Ecology Center and the Colorado Water Center in partnership with the Warner College of Natural Resources at Colorado State University.